Gerry McMonagle

-William Gerard "Gerry" McMonagle is an Irish Sinn Féin politician.
+William Gerard McMonagle is an Irish Sinn Féin politician.
 He is a member of Donegal County Council, representing the Letterkenny Electoral Area.

 He has appeared on national radio to discuss local events.
 He has also been a mayor.

 Arrest and trial

 McMonagle was arrested a week after the 1982 murder of Hugh "Lexie" Cummings - shot while driving home for lunch from his workplace in Strabane, County Tyrone.
 McMonagle was held in custody until the case went to trial the following year.
 He was then released due to papers being improperly countersigned but was arrested again while departing from court.
 He was later released again.
 At this point he crossed the border and took up residence in County Donegal on the north-west of the island.
 According to the Irish Independent, McMonagle was listed as being 'on the run' in 2003.
 Democratic Unionist Party MP Jim Shannon used the legal immunity of parliamentary privilege in 2012 to link McMonagle with the Cummings murder.